-At the end of stage 1, I obtained the following results: runtime of the system simulating one parameter set sequentially and in parallel are 6:15 and 4:18 respectively.
+At the end of the preliminary stage, I obtained the following results: runtime of the system simulating one parameter set sequentially and in parallel are 6:15 and 4:18, respectively.
 Runtime for simulating two parameter sets in parallel is 7:26 (Figure ___).
-Instead of a linear increase in runtime, GPU accelerated system has much smaller increase since simulation, the most time consuming part, is now executed in parallel with other sets and thus does not incur additional runtime increase.
+Instead of a linear increase in runtime, GPU accelerated system has a much smaller increase since simulation, the most time-consuming part, is now executed in parallel with other sets and thus, does not incur additional runtime increase.
 Only feature extraction and analysis result in a light increase in runtime.
-This pattern of increase in runtime continues to hold with larger number of parameter sets, but before we have a significant increase, the memory on GPU will exhaust due to the reasons mentioned above.
+This pattern runtime increase continues to hold true with larger number of parameter sets, but before significant increase, the memory on GPU exhausts due to the reasons mentioned above.

 Overall, this is a successful experiment and reveals several factors in the current system that may affect the runtime.
 Data structures are larger than they need to be and thus inefficient.
-Due to this reason, number of parameter sets top be simulated on GPU at the same time is strictly limited.
+Due to this reason, number of parameter sets to be simulated on GPU at the same time is strictly limited.
 Furthermore, there are two copies of some data structures in the system.
 For example, copies of baby_cl are originally created on CPU but they are later copied to GPU for simulation, which increases memory requirement as well as data transfer between CPU and GPU.
 Those problems provide insights about limiting factors of current system and will be addressed during development of the new system.
 In conclusion, a new system should address four major issues in the previous system: difficulty in model switch, difficulty in system update, inefficiency in memory usage and runtime.

 Model separation:

-At the time of development, the original system was designed to simulate a specific biological model and many aspects, from data structures to numerical solvers, was written specifically to fit that biological model.
-Model information and simulation implementations deeply entangle with each other and model updates require changes to be made throughout the entire system.
-This prevents the system to have batter flexibility and configurability.
-The ultimate goal of the system is to accept mathematical models as input and dynamically adapt itself by creating corresponding data structures and function calls that can be used directly during simulation.
+At the time of development, the original system was designed to simulate a specific biological model and many aspects, from data structures to numerical solvers, were written to specifically fit that biological model.
+Model information and simulation implementations deeply integrated, and model updates require changes to be made throughout the entire system.
+This prevents the system from having better flexibility and configurability.
+The goal of the new system is to accept mathematical models as input; based on the model input, the system should be able to dynamically adapt itself by creating corresponding data structures and function calls simulation.
 In this section, I aim to separate all model information from simulation methods and data structures.
-Through model separation, future user of the system will be able to easily update or switch biological models while keeping the rest of the system, including simulation, feature extraction and testing, untouched.
+Through model separation, the future system users will be able to easily update or switch biological models while keeping the rest of the system untouched.

 Methodology:

 A new form of model representation is designed for model information in the new system.
-In this representation, the basis of the model consists of a list of species and list of reactions related to those species (species_list.hpp and reaction_list.hpp, respectively), and there are two more structures building on top of them.
-The first one (reaction.cpp) contains data structure describing the relations between species and reactions, which involve input, output and determining species of each reaction and their effects, while as the second file (model_impl.hpp) describes mechanisms of each reaction, what are the related active rates and concentration levels used in this reaction.
+In this representation, the basis of the model consists of a list of species and list of reactions related to those species (species_list.hpp and reaction_list.hpp, respectively).
+On top of those two files, there are two additional structures.
+The first file, reaction.cpp, contains data structure describing the relations between species and reactions, which involve input, output and determining species of each reaction and their effects.
+The second file, model_impl.hpp, describes mechanisms of each reaction, which are the related active rates and concentration levels used in this reaction.